DannyL98/Assignment-1/README.md

 ![](README_files/figure-markdown_strict/Housing_prices-3.png)

-    #This plot of residuals shows an uneven slope of residuals so here we obseve that the data meets the criteria of heteroskedaticy I.e:uneven sample population is used.
+    #9-This plot of residuals shows an uneven slope of residuals so here we obseve that the data meets the criteria of heteroskedaticy I.e:uneven sample population is used.

 ### Data interpretation